Plnt/lightning-lizards/README.md

 ## Next

-The next show is Feb 26th 2015.
+The next show is Feb 26th 2015, 17:00 in the Orange conf room.

 ## Speakers